 One of the more popular such devices is the Roku.
-There has been some previous confusion about how to order PPV’s through ESPN+ and then watch on your TV, so here’s a complete guide on how to order and watch UFC 250: Nunes vs Spencer on your Roku device or Roku TV:
+There has been some previous confusion about how to order PPV’s through ESPN+ and then watch on your TV, so here’s a complete guide on how to order and watch UFC 253: Adesanya vs Costa on your Roku device or Roku TV:

 Heavy may earn an affiliate commission if you sign up via a link on this page

-If You Already Have ESPN+: You can buy the UFC 250 PPV by itself for $64.99 by going to this page and selecting the “Get it for $64.99 here” link.
-Or, if you select “Upgrade & Buy,” you can get the special bundle price even if you already have ESPN+.
-In that case, you’ll simply extend your current ESPN+ subscription by a year and get the UFC 250 PPV for a total of $84.98.
+If You Already Have ESPN+: You can buy the UFC 253 PPV by itself for $64.99 right here.
+Or, if you currently have a monthly subscription (and don’t have the Disney+ bundle), you can also get the special package deal.
+In that case, you’ll simply extend your current ESPN+ subscription by a year and get the UFC 253 PPV for a total of $84.98.

 - 1. Navigate to your Roku home screen